Connecting Projects to the Grid 2024 | 13 June 2024 - Addleshaw Goddard, London

 09:30 to 09:40

-Ensuring a resilient electricity transmission network – current policy and future reforms
+Ensuring a resilient electricity transmission network - updates on current policy and future plans

 09:40 to 10:05

-• Response and progress with implementing the Transmission Acceleration Action Plan recommendations
+• Progress with the Transmission Acceleration Action Plan recommendations

 • Future plans to ensure meeting demand and support for future generation